Vice President of Nigeria

-The vice president of Nigeria is the second-highest officer in the executive branch of the federal government of Nigeria, after the president of Nigeria, and ranks first in the presidential line of succession.
-Officially styled vice president of the Federal Republic of Nigeria, the vice president is directly elected together with the president to a four-year term of office.
+The vice president of Nigeria is the second-highest official in the executive branch of the federal government of Nigeria, after the president of Nigeria, and ranks first in the presidential line of succession.
+Officially styled Vice President of the Federal Republic of Nigeria, the vice president is directly elected together with the president to a four-year term of office.

-The vice president is a statutory member of the National Security Council and thus plays a significant role in national security matters.

-Yemi Osinbajo is the 14th and current vice president of Nigeria, he assumed office on 29 May 2015.
+Kashim Shettima is the 15th and current vice president of Nigeria, he assumed office on 29 May 2023.

 Eligibility

 Candidates eligible for the office of vice president must be a citizen of Nigeria by birth, at least 40 years of age, a member of a political party and is sponsored by that political party.

 Oath of office

 The Constitution of Nigeria specifies an oath of office for the vice president of the federation.
 The oath is administered by the chief justice of the Supreme Court of Nigeria or the person for the time being appointed to exercise the functions of that office.
 It is the same oath recited by deputy state governors, ministers, commissioners and special advisers to the president.